rankutah/blog/sites/rank-utah/content/services/local-seo.md

   service:
     enabled: true
     serviceType: "Local SEO"
-    description: "Local SEO strategy to increase visibility in maps and local search, driving high-quality leads."
+    description: "Local SEO strategy to increase visibility in maps and local search so more people call or message your business."
     areaServed: "United States"
     offers:
       - "@type": "Offer"